-To earn the Premier Partner badge, agencies must demonstrate higher spend levels.
+To earn the Premier Partner badge, companies must demonstrate higher spend levels.
 These spend thresholds vary by country and market area.

 Keep in mind that your spend in AdWords might be different from the spend listed in your Partners account.
 In Partners, spend is measured from the day an AdWords account is added to your company's manager account, so you won’t see any spend that occurred before your accounts were linked.

-- When setting up or editing your company profile, be sure to provide your agency's top-level AdWords manager account (the manager account linked to all your agency's managed accounts).
-This will ensure that your entire book of business counts toward the Spend requirement.
+- When setting up or editing your company profile, be sure to provide your company's top-level AdWords manager account (the manager account linked to all your company's managed accounts).
+This will ensure that your entire book of business counts toward the spend requirement.